qclab-quantum/Qtailor/readme.md

-3. run the main Function in your editor , or  run:
+3. Run the main Function in your editor , or  run:

    ```shell
    python utils/benchmark.py